 Transformation & Change

-In my experience I’ve noticed that many people, when faced with the thought of ‘change’ react with feelings of self-doubt and anxiety.
-In my assessment, this is due to feeling overwhelmed at the thought of having to actually make that shift from the person I am now, to the person I would like to be in the future.
-Commonly people refer to this perceived inability to shift their circumstance/ the way they perceive their circumstance as being ‘stuck in a rut’
+The thought of the process is enough to cause feelings of self-doubt and anxiety.
+This is due to feeling overwhelmed at the thought of having to actually make that shift from the person I am now, to the person I would like to be in the future.
+Commonly referred to as being ‘stuck in a rut’

 It’s a common misperception that the words ‘transformation’ and ‘change’ are synonymous.
 In my opinion, there is a clear distinction between the two acts: